A proxy user is a user, that will be used to carry out any changes such as creating issues, updating data, adding comments and attachments, etc.

 Input the proxy user email address and the token generated by that user.
 Check how to generate access token for more details.

-Exalate requires a dedicated zendesk agent as a proxy user.
+Exalate requires a dedicated zendesk admin as a proxy user.

 How to set a proxy user on Exalate for Servicenow